 This week I thought I’d explain a little about fine wire upholstery staples.
 There are two types most commonly found in the industry 71 Series and 80 Series.

-Both types are fired through air operated staplers and vary in leg length from 4mm to 16mm maximum – the most popular size for general upholstery work tends to be 10mm.
+Both types are operated through air operated staplers and vary in leg length from 4mm to 16mm maximum – the most popular size for general upholstery work tends to be 10mm.
 Shorter lengths are used when the piece being recovered is thinner for example window pelmets and car door panels.
-Although most suppliers start the leg length sizes at 4mm we do stock the Type 71 Series in 3mm.
+Although most suppliers start the leg length sizes at 4mm we actually stock the Type 71 Series in 3mm.
 (Ideal for use on 3mm board) like door cards

 Out of the two types mentioned the 71 series is definitely the most popular – 22 gauge fine wire galvanised with a 9mm crown.
 Our box quantities are 20,000 with the exception of 3mm, 14mm & 16mm which are 10,000 per box.

 We also have a selection of sizes available in Stainless Steel ideal for exterior work, boat building etc.